dcmouser/mewlo/doc/sphinx/book/developer/coding_todo.rst

     * In mcontroller and helper/callables we are still throwing some exception; change to EFailures or EException.
     * Add obj parameter to Event shortcuts.

+8/13.13
+    * catch exceptions in the requst processing top-level loop, and log them.